- Research & Extension

 Students cross a bridge while hiking through a jungle in Borneo, Photo by Luciana Leite de Araujo

 International experiences can help you learn more about global ecosystem interconnections and the species they support.
 Some of the potential benefits of going abroad include:

 Conservation of fish and wildlife and their habitats is an international concern.
 As human impacts on ecosystems increase, more and more species are declining around the world.
 Undergraduates majoring in Fisheries and Wildlife Science are strongly supported in pursuing and completing international experiences.

 OSU has many opportunities for international study.
 The First Step presentation and a complete list of all of OSU’s education abroad offerings can be found by visiting Office of Global Opportunities.
 For specific programs related to this field learn more about going abroad with Fisheries and Wildlife.

 Funding opportunities through Fisheries and Wildlife for travel abroad are found on the Internship Steps to Get Credit page under Funding Details here.

 External providers that have international programs approved by OSU are listed below.
 Students participating in these programs are guaranteed to earn OSU resident credit and are able to use OSU financial aid.
-With prior approval from the internship coordinator and FW advisors, Fisheries and Wildlife students may be able to use some of these credits to meet the intenship requirement and/or the specialization requirement.
+With prior approval from the internship coordinator and FW advisors, Fisheries and Wildlife students may be able to use some of these credits to meet the internship requirement and/or the specialization requirement.